Maykonn/js-random-number/README.md

 That's will configure to 6 the number length.

-The random number rules:
+The random number rules are:
-- The number max length never will be greater than the Number.MAX_SAFE_INTEGER length
+- The number max length never will be greater than the `Number.MAX_SAFE_INTEGER` length
 - The length can be between the min and max length

 ## Timestamp Based Random Numbers

-The same way which random numbers the timestamp based numbers are generated with strong randomized bytes to seed the generation randomness, but the number will be randomized with timestamp as the start which decreases the collision probability.
+The same way which random numbers the timestamp based numbers are generated with strong randomized bytes to seed the generation randomness, but the number will be randomized with timestamp as the start, which decreases the collision probability.

 ```JS
 const JsRandomNumber = require('js-random-number');